Odasoken/ResizedIcons/README.md

 * Shell Script for generating resized Icons for iOS App
 * Getting Started
     * 1. Replace the "icon.png" with your icon that matches the size 1024 * 1024
-    * 2. Open your terminal in OS X, 'cd' into the folader that contains 'icon.png' and 'ics.sh'
+    * 2. Open your terminal in OS X, 'cd' into the folder that contains 'icon.png' and 'ics.sh'
     * 3. Use the shell command 'chmod +x' to make the 'ics.sh' executable and execute it.

 ## More